t-mazgalov/gradle-sass-vaadin-compiler/readme.md

 ##Compilation task configuration

-The task allows more sofisticated configuration with the following properties:
+The task allows more sophisticated configuration with the following properties:

 * scssFile (mandatory) - the file from which will be generated CSS
 * cssFile (mandatory) - output CSS file